melowntech/vts-browser-unity-plugin/src/Vts/Documentation/readme.md

 Finally, drag the previously created Empty game object (the one with Vts Map) into the Map Object property of the camera.
 Hit the Play button.
 It is really this simple :D

-## Scripts Overview
+## Scripts overview

-- Vts Map: attach this script to a Game Object that will represent the map (the planet).
+- Vts Map: attach this script to a Game Object that represents the map (the planet).
   This component maintains the internal state of the whole VTS Browser (downloaded meshes, textures and other metadata).
-  All other related components will then work through reference to this object.
+  All other related components works through reference to this object.
   Note that this script, on its own, does not make the map visible in any view.

 - Vts Camera Cmd Bufs: attach this script to Unity Camera.